JohannSuarez/kickstart/README.md

 # use poetry python scripts to run the example driver program
 $ poetry run drive

+# you can also pass arguments to the drive script, like this

+$ poetry run drive -r
+$ poetry run drive --help

 # when drive is ran it will dump a log file in the project root, to change the
 # the destination of this file, change the value of BASE_DIR in src/kickstart/__init__.py
 ```